TimMikeladze/gist-database/README.md

 1. This is **not** a replacement for a **production database!** Do not store data that you cannot afford to lose or that needs to remain consistent.
 If it's important, use the proper database solution for your problem.
 1. This is not intended for **high write** scenarios.
 You will be rate limited by the GitHub API.
 This is package is intended for **low write**, **low concurrency** scenarios.
 1. The maximum size that a value can be is approximately 10mb.
-However I suspect a request that large would simply be rejected by the API.
+However, I suspect a request that large would simply be rejected by the API.
 It's not a scenario I'm building for as sophisticated storage is beyond the scope of this library.
 Once again this is not a real database, it should not be used for storing large documents.